 Then it rained, heavily, for two and a half hours: another 27.5mm.

 As previously arranged, but still in the rain, William and Elizabeth arrived with Simon and Anna, Sarah, Karl and the two boys, Kerehoma and Maihi.
-A little while later, having driven up from Auckland, Dylan and Ryan (eldest son Matthew's sons) arrived.
+A little while later, having driven up from Auckland, Dylan and Ryan (eldest son Mathew's sons) arrived.
 Most of them got in the pond, even though it was still raining and they'd get wet.

 Kerehoma really likes towing the raft around; it's even better if there's someone on it.

 Then we all had a barbecue and a lovely evening.

 And afterwards everyone went up to feed the pigs ...

 ... and, as usual, Dotty provided a lovely close encounter of the ovine kind, this time with Anna and Simon.